-2017, the most recent year for which data are publicly available.4 The United States hosts what is estimated to be the smallest number of undocumented immigrants since 2004.5 And, in recent years, the majority of currently undocumented immigrants entered the United States legally, but overstayed their visas,6 a problem that will not be addressed by the declaration of an emergency along the southern border.
+be the smallest number of undocumented immigrants since 2004.
+And, in recent years, the majority of currently undocumented immigrants entered the United States legally, but overstayed their visas, a problem that will not be addressed by a declaration of an emergency along the southern border.